In Search of Helen: A Tour of Ancient Troy

 Heinrich Schliemann's excavations at Troy in the 1870s are considered the beginning of modern archeology.
 Since then, multiple city layers have been unearthed, along with intriguing clues about Troy's history and mythology.
 One layer shows charred debris, skeletal remains, and other signs of wartime chaos in about 1180 B.C.
 Homer wrote his tale about 400 years later.
 Did these signs of battle inspire his story, or convince him of its truth?

 Please proceed to the Port Coach Parking lot and look for our tour representative with the displayed logo sign.
 Be sure to indicate the name of your hotel at check-out so we know where to meet you.

 Archeological Museum is closed on Mondays.

-Due to the nature of this tour, it is not recommend for Travelers using walkers or wheelchairs.
-Participants must be able to walk continuously for approximately 1 hour over 1 mile of uneven ground including steps and ramps at the ancient site of Troy.
+Due to the nature of this tour, it is not recommend for travelers using walkers or wheelchairs.
+Travelers must be able to walk continuously for approximately 1 hour over 1 mile of uneven ground including steps and ramps at the ancient site of Troy.